Minnesota Landlord Law Lawyers

 The law firm of Burns & Hansen, P.A. represents owners and tenants — residential or commercial — in lease negotiations, lease disputes and eviction proceedings.
 Our lawyers have extensive knowledge of Minnesota landlord-tenant law and a record of favorable results in both litigation and out-of-court solutions.

 We represent renters, businesses and owners of multi-family housing in Minneapolis and the West Metro, the greater Twin Cities and statewide.
-Arrange a free consultation immediately if you have received an eviction notice.
+Arrange a free initial discussion immediately if you have received an eviction notice.

 Landlord Representation in Disputes and Eviction

 Minnesota law is protective of tenants' rights, particularly residential renters.
 In landlord-tenant disputes, the property owner must be careful to follow certain steps in any actions adverse to the tenants.
 We counsel owners of apartment buildings, duplexes and other rental units, as well as owners of office buildings, retail centers or other commercial property in all scenarios:

 - Drafting or review of lease agreements

 - Lease violations (noise, unauthorized occupants, subletting, etc.)

 - Early termination

 - Damage deposits and disposition of property left behind